hogan-g/myCshell/manual/readme.md

     Welcome to myshell, this program is a small example of a command line interpreter shell environment where commands and programs can be run from standard input (user) or from a file (batch file).
     Once invoked myshell provides a shell environment which can be used to run basic UNIX commands and also user created programs, the shell will provide the user with a prompt, beside which you can write commands and programs to be executed by the program.
-[4] myshell is a program built using the C language and uses functions and structures from c.
-[2]
+    If you want to understand more about a shell read this article about Bash -> [4] myshell is a program built using the C language and uses functions and structures from c.
+    You can look up how specific functions in C work in the documentation here -> [2]

 ## OPTIONS
     .bin/myshell [file]